sanni/cartreader/sd/README.md

 A172,24,48
 checksum, size in Mbit, number of banks (lorom needs twice as many banks as hirom for the same rom size)

+#### PCE_CRC_LIST.txt
+Placing this file into the root of the SD card will enable verify and automatic game name identifier.

 #### hirom64.map
 This is a Nintendo Power SF Memory mapping file that changes the mapping to a single 4MB HiRom game with 64Kbit/8KByte save.
 The first byte is used to specify the mapping.